Tag Archives: fellowship with God

 An altar of earth, a simple structure, or of stone (unhewn), was to be constructed.
 God wanted them to build a plain altar of stone with no engraving.
 I’m sure many of the Israelites had seen the engraving of the statues and monuments in Egypt.
 They may have even been engravers themselves.
 But God required a higher yet simpler standard that would recognize who He was.
 The moment a tool was put to the stone, it would be considered “polluted”.

 It should be noted that the primary purpose of the altar was for worship.
-That worship was to include specific offerings—a burnt and a peace offering.
+That worship was to include specific offerings—a peace offering and a burnt offering.
 There was no mention of presenting a sin and trespass offerings which were given to Israel later.

 The peace offering revealed man’s need for sacrifice that would reconcile him to God.
 Jesus Christ accomplished that by His blood on the Cross.
 The burnt offering speaks of God’s worthiness and ability to save.
 Christ was the perfect sacrifice and the only one able to satisfy the righteous requirements of God (2 Cor.
 5:18)